Is There Lactose In Condensed Milk

 The market for dairy alternatives is experiencing rapid growth, with more consumers opting for plant-based options.
 This shift is driven by factors such as:

-- Health Concerns: Avoiding lactose and reducing dairy intake.
+• Health Concerns: Avoiding lactose and reducing dairy intake.

-- Environmental Concerns: Plant-based products generally have a lower environmental impact.
+• Environmental Concerns: Plant-based products generally have a lower environmental impact.

-- Ethical Considerations: Veganism and animal welfare.
+• Ethical Considerations: Veganism and animal welfare.

-As a result, food manufacturers are investing heavily in research and development to create innovative and appealing dairy-free products.
+So naturally, food manufacturers are investing heavily in research and development to create innovative and appealing dairy-free products.

 Expert Insights on Dairy Alternatives

 "When choosing a dairy alternative, look for products that are fortified with calcium, vitamin D, and vitamin B12 to ensure you're getting similar nutrients to cow's milk," advises Dr. Emily Carter, a registered dietitian.
-"Also, be mindful of added sugars and unhealthy fats."
+"Also, be mindful of added sugars and unhealthy fats.

 Tips and Expert Advice for Managing Lactose Intolerance